Former Minnesota officer charged with second-degree manslaughter over shooting of black motorist

 Brooklyn Center, a suburb just north of Minneapolis, has seen its racial demographics shift dramatically in recent years.
 In 2000, more than 70 per cent of the city was white.
 Today, a majority of residents are black, Asian or Hispanic.

-However, the mayor has acknowledged that the police force has "very few people of colour.”
+However, Elliott has acknowledged that the police force has "very few people of colour".